What Food Should You Bring to Burning Man

 - beef jerky

-- Added: pre-made coffee.
-How could I forget the coffee!
-If you’re like me, buying a pre-made coffee like Starbucks is a great way to still get that caffeine fix.
-You can buy coffee in the cafe, but it’s a pain to bring cash and the lines are way too long… they kind of ruin the vibe.
+- pre-made coffee.
+If you’re like me (addicted to coffee and simply aren’t functional without a cup), buying a pre-made coffee like Starbucks is a great way to still get that caffeine fix.
+You can buy coffee in ‘the cafe,’ but it’s a pain to bring cash and the lines are way too long (which ruins the vibe).
+If you use the starbucks brand then it already has sugar and cream – eliminating the need to buy those things (and add to your trash).

-Word of warning… you’d be surprise how much trash one person can make.
+Word of warning… you’ll be surprise how much trash one person can make.
 So before you head out to the Playa, discard any unnecessary packaging.
+When we go shopping in Reno, we discard all unnecessary packaging in the parking lot trash cans of the supermarket.
 Trust me… this will make sense when you’re out there.